VWYDBAFCCCMYVDUPE

 7. Multilingual and Inclusive Academic Learning

-Where the AI idea is applied: AI supports access to academic content, not interpretation or judgment.
+AI supports access to academic content, not interpretation or judgment.

 Language Mediation and Concept Clarification (Europe, Malaysia, Indonesia)